 Due to the differences between hosts, we get more questions about cron (scheduled) tasks than almost anything else.

-Your webhost is your best ally for this as they should fully understand the details need to successfully set up the cron (scheduled) task.
-If you get someone on frontline support who has no clue what you are talking about, ask to be referred to a technical level of support.
+Your web host is your best ally for this as they should fully understand the details needed to successfully set up the cron (scheduled) task for the arpReach script.
+If you get someone on their frontline support who has no clue what you are talking about, ask to be referred to a technical level of support.
 Any technical support person with even a mid-range knowledge of server setups will fully understand how to do this.

-The arpReach user guide contains detailed installation instructions (including the cron task) and is available for download from the hub:
+The arpReach user guide contains detailed installation instructions (including the cron task) and can be accessed here:

 In summary, the cron (scheduled) task must be set up as follows: